gsxdsm/nuxt-job-queue/README.md

-  cron?: string // A cron expression that defines the schedule for the job. delay?: number | string // The delay before the job is executed, can be a number (milliseconds) or a string (e.g., '5m' for 5 minutes). timeout?: number // The maximum time allowed for the job to complete, can be a number (milliseconds) or a string (e.g., '5m' for 5 minutes). priority?: number // The priority of the job, with higher numbers indicating lower priority. retry?: {
+  cron?: string // A cron expression that defines the schedule for the job. delay?: number | string // The delay before the job is executed, can be a number (milliseconds) or a string (e.g., '5m' for 5 minutes). timeout?: number // The maximum time allowed for the job to complete, can be a number (milliseconds) or a string (e.g., '5m' for 5 minutes). priority?: number // The priority of the job, with higher numbers indicating higher priority. retry?: {
     count?: number // The number of times to retry the job if it fails. delay?: number | string // The delay between retries, can be a number (milliseconds) or a string (e.g., '5m' for 5 minutes).